soft-eng-practicum/soft-eng-practicum.github.io/_students/README.md

 ## Structure 📁

+1. Within `_students/` find your semester folder  (if your semester is **not there**, add your semester's folder **using existing format**)
-1. Each file should be named using the format `FirstName_LastName.md`.
+2. Each file should be named using the format `FirstName_LastName.md`
-2. There should be no sub-directories.
+3. There should be no sub-directories aside from semester folders

 ---